-Our Shortbread pie crust is like biting into a buttery shortbread cookie and complements a plethora of pies!
+My shortbread pie crust is like biting into a buttery shortbread cookie and complements many pies!
 Use it instead of a traditional pie crust for a fun twist on your next baking creation.
 It’s also great for tarts and easy to make with just five ingredients!
-You’ll love this buttery shortbread crust!

-This Shortbread Cookie crust is like biting into a buttery shortbread cookie and is the perfect complement to a plethora of pies.
-This homemade pie crust adds more sweetness to a pie and gives it a different flavor than the standard pie crust.
+This homemade pie crust adds more sweetness to a pie and gives it a flavor different from the standard pie crust.

-- It’s like biting into a buttery shortbread cookie!
+Tastes like a cookie: It’s like biting into a buttery shortbread cookie with your pie!

 Unsalted Butter – This creates a buttery flavor and holds the pie crust together, making it flaky.